Euler Transformation of Polyhedral Complexes: Introduction

 For $2$-complexes in $\R^2$ ($d=2$) under mild assumptions (that no two adjacent edges of a $2$-cell in $K$ are boundary edges), we show that the Euler transformed $2$-complex $\hK$ has a geometric realization in $\R^2$, and that each vertex in its $1$-skeleton has degree $4$.
 We bound the numbers of vertices, edges, and polygons in $\hK$ as small scalar multiples of the corresponding numbers in $K$.
 We prove corresponding results for $3$-complexes in $\R^3$ under an additional assumption that each vertex in $K$ is connected to three edges in a $3$-cell that contains the vertex, i.e., the degree of each vertex in the $1$-skeleton of each $3$-cell in $K$ containing the vertex is $3$.
 In this setting, every vertex in $\hG$ is shown to have a degree of $6$.
 We show another nice geometric property of the Euler transformed $3$-complex: every edge in $\hK$ is shared by exactly four polygons (i.e., faces).
 As a result, if we slice $\hK$ by a plane that cuts across only edges but does not intersect any vertices in $\hK$, the resulting $2$-complex is guaranteed to be Euler, with each vertex having degree $4$.

-Next, we presents bounds on parameters measuring geometric quality (aspect ratios) of $\hK$ in terms of the corresponding parameters of $K$ (for $d=2, 3$).
+Next, we present bounds on parameters measuring geometric quality (aspect ratios) of $\hK$ in terms of the corresponding parameters of $K$ (for $d=2, 3$).
 One can control these quality measures by choosing user-defined offset parameters appropriately.
 Finally, we illustrate a direct application of the proposed Euler transformation in additive manufacturing.
+We present a complete algorithmic framework for continuous toolpath planning in additive manufacturing using our Euler transformation in a separate paper \cite{GuKrDr2020}.

 We illustrate the Euler transformation for $d=2$ in Figure \ref{fig:eulermeshillust}.
 Given a $2$-dimensional cell complex $K$ tessellating a rectangular region in $\R^2$, the Euler transformation produces the $2$-complex $\hK$ tessellating the same region with every vertex having degree $4$.